What do the majority of people do when they have a question or need to find a business?

 You need to make sure you have your keyword in your copy only where makes sense.

-Enlist the help of our content writing experts to help you capture the true opportunity that these types of SEO offer.
+Enlist the help of our blog writing services to help you capture the true opportunity that these types of SEO offer.

 7. Design and Usability

 Believe it or not the design of your website can contribute to your overall SEO.